-Times have changes since it was only film stars, celebrities and high society that could afford cosmetic surgery procedures to improve their appearance and defy the visible signs of ageing.
-Nowadays, many routine yet potentially life-changing procedures, including liposuction, are available to anyone and often at bargain prices thanks to websites that advertise daily deals from cosmetic surgery clinics.
+Times have changed since it was only film stars, celebrities, and high society that could afford cosmetic surgery procedures to improve their appearance and defy the visible signs of aging.
+Nowadays, many routines yet potentially life-changing procedures, including liposuction, are available to anyone and often at bargain prices thanks to websites that advertise daily deals from cosmetic surgery clinics.

 Since liposuction was first introduced in 1974 the procedure has been successfully performed on countless patients, and whilst no surgery can be guaranteed entirely risk-free liposuction is one of the most popular and effective ways in which to improve the body’s appearance by removing areas of excess fat which have proven resistant to dieting and exercise.

 Tempted by those liposuction daily deals?
 If you’d like to know whether the procedure could benefit you, here’s a brief beginner’s guide to liposuction.

 Firstly, liposuction is not a ‘quick fix’ alternative to dieting and exercise as a means of weight loss.
 In fact, the best results are achieved in patients who aren’t overweight.
 Liposuction is intended to remove areas of unsightly body fat where diet and exercise haven’t helped and is typically used to reshape the stomach, buttocks, hips and thighs, upper arms, and neck.
 It is also an effective tool in the treatment of medical conditions such as lipoedema, gynaecomastia and lymphoedema.